 “Follow Me” is the appropriate theme of this window.
 With these two words Jesus calls His disciples from their ordinary ways of life.
-Some are simple ﬁshermen like Peter and his brother Andrew (Matthew 4:18), James and his brother John (Matthew 4:21).
-They follow their daily routine day after day, casting their nets into the sea and mending their nets in the evening.
-Then Jesus comes along, and by these simple words, “Follow Me,” the ﬁshermen become ﬁshers of men.
+Some are simple ﬁshermen like Peter and his brother Andrew (Matthew 4: 18), James and his brother John (Matthew 4: 21).
+They follow their routine day after day, casting their nets into the sea and mending their nets in the evening.
+Then Jesus comes along, and by these simple words, “Follow Me,” the ﬁshermen become ﬁshers of humanity.
 This biblical account is depicted in the upper sections of the windows and in the coat of arms of the twelve apostles.

-From the time of the apostles to this very day the words of Jesus, “Follow Me,” are addressed to every man, woman and child.
+From the time of the apostles to this very day the words of Jesus, “Follow Me,” are addressed to every man, woman, and child.
 From every continent and from all walks of life have come those who have taken Jesus’ words seriously.
-The path that is the way to Christ is shown in the window by representatives of different vocations: the minister, the nurse, the mother, the man who works with his hands, the physician, the teacher, the scholar, and the host of others who have dedicated their time and talents, their labor and their skills, to the glory of God and the service of their fellow men.
+The path that is the way to Christ is shown in the window by representatives of different vocations: the minister, the nurse, the mother, the man who works with his hands, the physician, the teacher, the scholar, and the host of others who have dedicated their time and talents, their labor and their skills, to the glory of God and the service of their sisters and brothers.

 THE SERMON ON THE MOUNT

 In the left lancet Isaiah stands in the presence of the Lord.
-He is overwhelmed by his sense of worthiness and sin and cries out, “Woe is me!
-For I am lost: for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips . . .'
-Then flew one of the Serafin to me, having in his hand a burning coal which he had taken with tongs from the altar.
-And he touched my mouth and said, behold, this has touched your lips; your guilt is taken away, and your sin forgiven.’
+He is overwhelmed by his sense of worthlessness and sin and cries out, “Woe is me!
+For I am lost: for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips ..."
+Then flew one of the Serafim to me, having in his hand a burning coal which he had taken with tongs from the altar.
+And he touched my mouth and said, behold, this has touched your lips; your guilt is taken away, and your sin forgiven.
 Then said I, "Here I am!
 Send me.”
-(Isaiah 6:5-9)
+(Isaiah 6: 5-9)

 HARVEST & THANKSGIVING

 In the large windows in the nave we have followed our Lord Jesus Christ from His birth in Bethlehem to His death on the cross, the resurrection, and His enthronement in glory.
-He is our Teacher, our Saviour and Redeemer, Who calls on us to help Him in the work of His Kingdom.
-With deep humility we thank him for the gifts of divine grace and all good gifts with which He blesses us.
+He is our Teacher, our Savior and Redeemer, who calls on us to help Him in the work of His Kingdom.
+With deep humility we thank Him for the gifts of divine grace and all good gifts with which He blesses us.

-For our forefathers America was the Promised Land.
-The ship in the upper left suggests the arrival if the Pilgrim Fathers in this country, to which they came to find freedom to worship God.
-They knew that “man does not live by bread alone.”
+For our ancestors America was the Promised Land.
+The ship in the upper left suggests the arrival if the Pilgrims in this country, to which they came to find freedom to worship God.
+They knew that we do not live by bread alone.
 The communion cup and the bread symbolize the gifts of nature, which become gifts of divine grace in the Sacrament of Holy Communion.

 A man kneels for a prayer of supplication and thanksgiving for blessings received and for help from above.